alx-sch/Body_Pose_Game/README.md

 **Predictive Body Pose Classification via Sequential Neural Network Analysis in a Dynamic Videogame**

 ## Intro
-"STRIKE A POSE!" is a videogame I developed in 1.5 weeks as my final project at [SPICED's](https://www.spiced-academy.com/en) Data Science Bootcamp.
+"STRIKE A POSE!" is a videogame I developed in 1.5 weeks as my final project at a Data Science Bootcamp.

 It's a fun workout challenge using body pose classification, in which to follow along with various exercises:
 From squats to standing, hiding, making an X, or striking a unique pose of your own, you'll work up a sweat! 🏋️